Nazzy-1/alx-low_level_programming/0x02-functions_nested_loops/README.md

-program that prints the first 50
+program that finds and prints the sum of the even-valued terms, followed by a new line